Cast And Crew Of #TheRoyals Back Alexandra Park And The Ladies Of #OneTreeHill On Sexual Harassment Accusations

-The cast and crew of E!
-The Royals are backing Alexandra Park on her sexual harassment accusations against showrunner Mark Schwahn.
-Additionally, The Royals cast and crew are also speaking out in support of the women from the show One Tree Hill, (which is no longer on television), who claim that Schwahn also sexually harassed them.
-Mark Schwahn, who created both One Tree Hill and The Royals has been suspended from the E! series.
+The cast and crew of The Royals are backing Alexandra Park on her sexual harassment accusations against showrunner Mark Schwahn.
+Additionally, the Royals cast and crew are also speaking out in support of the women from the show One Tree Hill, (which is no longer on television), who claim that Schwahn also sexually harassed them.
+Mark Schwahn, who created both One Tree Hill and The Royals, has been suspended from the E! series.

-Yesterday, Alexandra Park, one of the stars on The Royals, posted a letter on Twitter to say that she had been sexually harassed by Mark Schwahn, and she was horrified after reading the letter from eighteen women from One Tree Hill to realize that Schwahn’s behavior had been going on for years, and she wasn’t the only one Schwahn had harassed.
+Yesterday, Alexandra Park, who plays Princess Eleanor on The Royals, posted a letter on Twitter to say that she had been sexually harassed by Mark Schwahn, and she was horrified after reading the letter from 18 women from One Tree Hill to realize that Schwahn’s reported behavior had been going on for years, and she wasn’t the only one Schwahn had allegedly harassed.

-Alexandra Park, who plays Princess Eleanor on the E! scripted series The Royals posted a lengthy letter on Twitter Wednesday.

 “I have a responsibility as someone who was working under Mark Schwahn on The Royals to acknowledge these claims.
 I am devastated to admit to myself, to my colleagues, and to this industry that I too, have been exposed to this reprehensible behavior.”

-A joint statement was issued today by 25 cast and crew members from The Royals to say that Alexandra Park and the women of One Tree Hill don’t stand alone against the sexual harassment perpetrated by Mark Schwahn.
-Many are also acknowledging me too, saying that they have also been victimized by the showrunner on the set of The Royals.
+A joint statement was issued today by 25 cast and crew members from The Royals to say that Alexandra Park and the women of One Tree Hill don’t stand alone against the sexual harassment allegedly perpetrated by Mark Schwahn.
+Many are also saying that they have also been victimized by the showrunner on the set of The Royals.

-Another star of The Royals, Elizabeth Hurley claims that she had no idea of what was going on during the filming of The Royals.
+Another star of The Royals, Elizabeth Hurley, claims that she had no idea of what was going on during the filming of The Royals.
 She called it a shocking surprise and claims she never witnessed it during the four-season run.

 But others involved in The Royals did, and say they felt compelled to respond with a letter of their own.
 The letter says that almost everyone had heard rumors of Mark Schwahn’s prior behavior, but sadly they saw it for themselves soon after The Royals started shooting.